 2. Strategize Website and Blog Content

-Before launching your website, it's helpful to establish the keywords you want to target and make sure they are appropriately incorporated throughout the site's copy, headings, descriptions, etc. It's also recommended that you comb through the pages, to make sure they are written in a way that speaks to your target audience.
+Before launching your website, it's helpful to establish the keywords you want to target and make sure they are appropriately incorporated throughout the site's copy, headings, descriptions, etc. It's also recommended that you comb through the pages to make sure they're written in a way that speaks to your target audience.

 Some questions to consider include:

-- Does the website articulate your brand message in a clear and concise manner?
+- Does the website articulate your brand message in a clear and concise way?

 - Is the branding consistent on each page, including the language, style, and structure?

 - Is the content valuable and helpful, rather than strictly self-serving?

 In addition to the content that will be on the site when it launches, you may also want to consider planning ahead by using a content calendar tool such as CoSchedule: